How to Freeze Raspberries & More for Fresh Berries All Year

 1. Rinse your fresh berries under cold water in a strainer.
 Gently shake to remove excess water.

-2. Place raspberries out on clean kitchen towels on your kitchen counter until they are fully dry.
+2. Place whole raspberries out on the clean kitchen towel on your kitchen counter until they are fully dry.
 Turn partway through to remove excess moisture.

 4. Place the entire tray in the freezer and freeze until completely frozen (a few hours or just leave overnight).